Australasian Yoga Therapy Conference 2018

 Yoga Therapy for the Elderly: How the Older Body is Different with Liz Williams

-Liz Williams is a highly experienced health educator and has been working in the health sector for almost 40 years.
+Liz Williams is a highly experienced health educator who has specialised in Aged care.
+She has been working in the health sector for almost 40 years.
 In the past 17 years, she has trained Yoga teachers, nurses, allied health and medical staff as well as community groups.
 Some of her areas of speciality include anatomy and physiology, orthogeriatics, rehabilitation, fall prevention, mental health (aged care), acute adult pain and pathophysiology.
 Liz has a Masters of Clinical Science in Aged Care and Healthy Ageing and a Graduate Certificate in Mental Health.
 Liz has worked closely with physiotherapists to develop rehabilitation and fall prevention exercise programs.
 Read more about this presentation.

 Yoga Therapy: Perspectives on Rehabilitation with Trish David